rickeyd1/project-0-api-rickeyd1/README.md

 ## Security
   Security should be handled through session storage.
+  Admin should have access to everything by default.
+If an endpoint specifies admin that means only admin should be allowed.
   If a user does not have permission to access a particular endpoint it should return the following:
   * **Status Code:** 401 UNAUTHORIZED <br />
     **Content:**